abelsilva/swaggerwcf/README.md

 ## sorry for forking again...

-Since pull requests and issues are not processed within the origin repo [abelsilva/swaggerwcf](https://github.com/abelsilva/swaggerwcf) i was forced to do further bug-fixing by my own and in addition to that i need full compatibility to .NET 5 / core!
+Since pull requests and issues are not processed within the origin repo [abelsilva/swaggerwcf](https://github.com/abelsilva/swaggerwcf) i was forced to do further bug-fixing by my own!

 I hope, that the origin repo will come back to live - because then i could revet to it...